gardener/vpn2/README.md

 ## What's inside

-[VPN Seed Server](seed-server) - a component that serves an endpoint for incoming connections and allows contacting any IP address within the networks of a Shoot cluster (which are usually private).
+[VPN Server](vpn-server) - a component that serves an endpoint for incoming connections and allows contacting any IP address within the networks of a Shoot cluster (which are usually private).

-[VPN Shoot Client](shoot-client) - a component that establishes connectivity from a Shoot cluster to the endpoint in the Seed cluster allowing contacting any IP address within its network and routes the packets back to the caller.
+[VPN Client](vpn-client) - a component that establishes connectivity from a Shoot cluster to the endpoint in the Seed cluster allowing contacting any IP address within its network and routes the packets back to the caller.

 ## Local test environment